Muhammad-Nour-Hereh/CS-sim/README.md

 <!-- project overview -->
 <img src="./readme/title2.svg"/>

-> A gamified learning platform designed to make studying more fun and interactive.
->
-> The platform features a they complete quizzes and lessons.
-It supports multiple types of questions (written, multiple-choice, matching) and can embed images, videos, and simulations into the quizzes.
+> Birdly is an SPA web platform designed to help users learn various subjects, such as programming languages and computer science concepts.
+> It features learning through solving questions, gamification elements, an AI assistant, and a playground to write and test code with AI-powered hints.

 <br><br>